istib/rainbow-blocks/README.markdown

-rainbow-blocks: Groking Lisp languages through block highlighting.
+rainbow-blocks: Understand Clojure/Lisp code at a glance using block highlighting.
 ======================